 Identify the problem

-Before reviving the lawn, it is crucial to determine what causes the existing grass to turn dry and brown in the first place.
+Before reviving, it is crucial to determine what causes the existing grass to turn dry and brown in the first place.
 Identifying the reasons and fixing them before laying the new grass is critical for the lawn to last longer.
 Some common factors responsible for dead lawns or patches include choosing the wrong grass type, poor installation, diseases and pests, uneven or improper watering, excessive shade, compacted soil, drought, thatch, and fungus.

 After determining and resolving all the underlying issues, it is now time to begin the lawn revival process.